satkum/tzdb_analysis/README.md

 Usage
 -----

 To generate all the results and figures from the paper, execute the provided script.
-The figures are generated under `plots` folder.
+The figures are generated under `plots` folder and statistics are written to the standard output.

 ```
 $ ./run_analysis.sh